 Phantom (2000) by João Pedro Rodrigues

-After watching the incredible The Ornithologist, I decided to check out a movie that it has been on my watch-list for years – Phantom or O Fantasma.
+After watching the incredible The Ornithologist, I decided to check out a movie that has been on my watch-list for years – Phantom or O Fantasma.
 I probably already said some movies I can only find on XVideos, and this is one of them.
 Considered by many as porn, or simply a horrible movie, Phantom is an erotic mystery film not made for everyone.
 Reality and fantasy are mixed in this tale of desires where a young man lives his life having sexual encounters in different situations.
-The oniric diegesis is extremely raw and João Pedro Rodrigues is not interested in providing any explanations to the spectator.
+The dream-like diegesis is extremely raw and João Pedro Rodrigues is not interested in providing any explanations to the spectator.
 The film transcends the narrative when the personification of our characters’ desires becomes something ugly, filthy and unexplainable, resulting in an incredible and disturbing finale that makes people hate it so much.
 In my opinion, it’s simply fascinating.

 Anatomy of Hell (2004) by Catherine Breilatt

 Being the Catherine Breillat movie that inspired me to write this post, Anatomy of Hell is another hated movie by most people because of the format the feature was made.
 People tend to ridicule everything that reminds them of obscenity or pornography, so of course, the major response to Anatomy of Hell was of hatred.
 But it’s also important to remember that hatred also comes from not understanding what is being watched and Breillat for sure it’s making it difficult for the audience as this is almost a slap in the face of the spectator, resulting in the most powerful feminist movie I’ve ever watched.
 Anatomy of Hell is practically an anti-movie, made to disgust, make fun of the audience and patronize the patriarchy by inviting a gay man to watch a naked girl while she talks about the woman’s body, mind, and sexuality.
 The activities that will happen in that room will not always be very clear, but will definitely take society’s standards to extremes, creating one of the most important movies about sex, transgression, and feminism.

 Trouble Everyday (2001) by Claire Denis